-To create the \textsc{PrISM} datasets we propose three necessary and comprehensive diagnostic criteria for which we define measurements (see \Cref{fig:criteria-mechanisms}): \begin{enumerate*}[label=(\arabic*)] \item whether the prediction actually represents fact completion rather than generic language modeling; \item whether the prediction is confident and robust to insignificant signals in the prompt; and \item whether the prediction is based on the exact factual information expressed in the query or on heuristics triggered by surface-level cues. \end{enumerate*}

-These criteria provide a more fine-grained testing setup compared to using a single accuracy-focused criterion, as done in previous work.
+To create the \textsc{PrISM} datasets we propose three necessary and comprehensive diagnostic criteria for which we define measurements (see \Cref{fig:criteria-mechanisms}): \begin{enumerate*}[label=(\arabic*)] \item Does the prediction represent fact completion rather than generic language modeling? \item Is the prediction confident and robust to insignificant signals in the prompt? \item Is the prediction based on the exact factual information expressed in the query or on heuristics triggered by surface-level cues? \end{enumerate*} These criteria provide a more fine-grained testing setup compared to using a single accuracy-focused criterion, as in previous work.

 \paragraph{Fact completion} Our first criterion is \emph{fact completion} -- whether a prompt and the model's prediction correspond to the setting of a model completing a fact.
 By making sure the model is studied only in fact completion situations, interpretations can be assumed to elucidate some fact processing behavior.
 This as opposed to, for example, the LM generating a story about unicorns, for which a different model behavior is assumed to take place.
 This criterion is already implicitly used in previous research on interpretations of LMs for fact completion \citep{petroni-etal-2019-language,meng2022locating,geva-etal-2023-dissecting}, we simply make it explicit.